yulia-gutorova/SampleEmployeeApp/README.md

-# Java SpringBoot Unit Training Project
+# Training Project for unit testing of sample Java SpringBoot app

+## About
 This is a training project to study JUnit5 for unit and integration testing.
+There is also an integration with SonarCloud for test coverage and test quality analysis.

 ## Getting Started